urish/gfmpw1-simon-says/README.md

 Ideally, you want to use 4 different colors for the buttons/LEDs (red, green, blue, yellow).

-The game requires 10 MHz clock input.
+The game requires 10 MHz clock input (or 100 KHz when `slow_clk` is 1).

 1. Connect the buttons to pins `btn1`, `btn2`, `btn3`, and `btn4`, and also connect each button to a pull down resistor.
 2. Connect the LEDs to pins `led1`, `led2`, `led3`, and `led4`, matching the colors of the buttons (so `led1` and `btn1` have the same color, etc.)
 3. Connect the speaker to the `speaker` pin.
 4. Connect the seven segment display as follows: `seg_a` through `sev_g` to individual segments, `dig1` to the common pin of the first digit, `dig2` to the common pin of the second digit.
    Set `seginv` according to the type of 7 segment display you have: high for common anode, low for common cathode.
+5. Connect `slow_clk` to ground
-5. Reset the game, and then press any button to start it.
+6. Reset the game, and then press any button to start it.
 Enjoy!

 ## Pinout